SnakeOilXY/SnakeOilXY-3S/README.md

 - This mod added belt tensioner for X and Y axis.
 - Change the belt mounting method to make the belt path straight.(check image bellow, this method apply for both X and Y belt).
 - All motor shafts are supported by bearing.
+- You will need new belts for XY tensioner mod since the belt path is a little longer than the original design.
+If not using my toolhead, you might need to your toolhead mounter to get full X movement.

 ![](./img/belt-mount.jpg)
 ![](./img/img03.jpg)